Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 • Some dog breeds or rental setups may require endorsements, not standard umbrella

 Why net worth matters: Courts can garnish future wages and liquidate assets to satisfy a judgment.
 If you have significant equity in your home, a retirement account, or investments, a lawsuit can legally target all of it.
+A common rule of thumb from financial advisors is to have total liability coverage worth one to two times your net worth across your umbrella and regular policies, like homeowners and auto insurance.
 Knowing your total home insurance coverage needs helps you see the full picture.

 Other groups that should seriously consider umbrella coverage: